 SIMPLIFY AND CONQUER

 It’s not an exaggeration to say oil is the lifeblood of all engines.
 Commercial motor vehicles rely on clean engine oil to lubricate, protect, and cool.
 Regular oil changes are an essential preventive maintenance function to maximize the productive life of the equipment.
 The QuickFit Oil Change System simplifies a crucial aspect of fleet maintenance, allowing technicians and mechanics to change the oil in a matter of minutes and focus more time on other key services required on heavy-duty trucks.
-Simplifying this one process increases the efficiency of your service team, granting more time to utilize their valuable knowledge and skills.
+Simplifying this one process increases the efficiency of your service team, granting more time to use their valuable knowledge and skills.

 FOR MORE INFORMATION